-Aspiring internet entrepreneurs often think that making money with blogs takes nothing more than slapping content onto a free WordPress theme, publishing it on a free hosting service, and waiting for the money to come pouring in.
+Aspiring internet entrepreneurs often assume that making money with a blog is as simple as publishing a few posts on a free WordPress theme, tossing it onto free hosting, and waiting for the cash to roll in.

-The truth is, unless you were born under a lucky star and everything you touch becomes an instant success, it takes a lot more than a patchwork website to build and run a profitable, recognizable, and sustainable business model for sharing your writing online.
+The truth is that unless you strike gold on day one, it takes far more than a patchwork site to build a profitable, recognizable, and sustainable business around your writing.

 Every Way to Make Money Blogging